 Spanish I is an introductory course designed to help the student understand, speak, read and write Spanish as it is used today throughout the Spanish-speaking world.
 This course is recommended for students with a high interest in learning the Spanish language and culture, and who have an adequate grasp of English grammar.
 Students must be able to analyze critically, memorize, and study/learn independently as well as in class.
-Spanish II Recommendation: Spanish I and Teacher Recommendation 1 credit/full year Grades 9-12
+Spanish II Prerequisite: Spanish I 1 credit/full year Grades 9-12

 Spanish II builds on the grammar, vocabulary and syntax begun in the first year.
 Continuing development of writing, reading and communication skills are stressed, along with an expansion of cultural themes.
 Memorization skills and critical analysis are important for proficiency in Spanish.

-Spanish III

-1 credit/full year Grades 10-12
+Spanish III Prerequisite: Spanish II 1 credit/full year Grades 10-12

 Spanish III begins with a thorough review of basic grammar and vocabulary studied the first two years.
 Situational activities provide opportunities for oral and written practice.
 In addition, students are encouraged to use the language more actively.
 The study of culture is an integral part of this course.
 Students will be learning about the geography, history, and culture of Spanish speaking countries.
-Spanish IV Recommendation:: Spanish III and Teacher Recommendation
+Spanish IV Prerequisite:Spanish III 1 credit/full year Grade 11-12

-1 credit/full year Grade 11-12 Spanish IV is designed to allow the student the opportunity to improve his/her ability to discuss, in Spanish, various aspects of the Spanish and American cultures.
+Spanish IV is designed to allow the student the opportunity to improve his/her ability to discuss, in Spanish, various aspects of the Spanish and American cultures.
 There will be continued and intensive study of Spanish authors, which will serve as the starting point for discussions, projects, and papers.
 Review of troublesome grammatical points will be coordinated with increasing vocabulary skills in order to communicate with the Spanish-speaking world.

-Spanish V Recommendation: Spanish IV and Teacher Recommendation
+Family & Consumer Sciences

+Foods and Nutrition

+.50 credit/1 semester Grades 9-12